Call of Cthulhu (video game): Plot

 The Shambler was a painting by Sarah that she gave to Francis after much resistance.
 Pierce examines the painting, which comes to life and pits him against the physical manifestation of the creature.
 He manages to banish it by slashing the painting with a ritualistic dagger from the Sanders art gallery.

 His investigation then leads him to a bookstore owned by Algernon Drake, a friend of Sarah Hawkins, where he discovers the Necronomicon in a safe.
 Upon reading the book, he has an out of body experience that places him into the mind of Marie Colden, seeing events at the Institute through her eyes.
 After discovering numerous patients exhibiting signs of mutation, Colden confronts Fuller about his experiments and is knocked out.
 Upon returning to his body, Pierce is confronted by Drake, and the two form a shaky alliance.

 Pierce rushes to the institute to save Colden, but after suffering more hallucinations and taunting by the voice in his head, finds her dead at Fuller's hands.
 Exploring further, he discovers Sarah Hawkins, imprisoned but alive.
 The two run, but are stopped by the monstrous Charles Hawkins, who claims he was trying to protect Sarah from the cult due to her gifts as an "Oracle".
 Pierce and Sarah defeat and kill Charles, before escaping back to the mansion, leaving the Institute in flames.
 In their fight with Charles, a strange liquid, responsible for a gas that causes hallucinations and mutations in the living and is circulated throughout the Institute basement, is set alight by the institute's furnace.

-There, Pierce finds an amulet Charles had hidden, which Drake says can protect Sarah from the cult's influence.
+Back at the mansion, Pierce finds an amulet Charles had hidden, which Drake says can protect Sarah from the cult's influence.
 Exiting the house, Pierce is arrested by Darkwater police after being identified as the perpetrator of the Riverside Institute fire.
 While at the jail, he is visited by a ghostly figure, who identifies itself as "Leviathan".
 It speaks to Pierce about destiny and offers him a gift in the form of knowledge.
 Pierce once again leaves his body and experiences events through Sarah's eyes as she and Drake perform a ritual to banish the Shambler for good (Drake can die here, depending on the player's actions).
 Back in his cell, Pierce is again visited by Leviathan, and shown visions of his companions: Bradley doubts himself and their fight against the cult; Cat is shown shooting and killing Pierce; and Sarah is shown painting a portrait of him, calling him the "Truth Seeker".
 His consciousness is then sent to Cat at her gang's warehouse examining a dead policeman left there, where she discovers he was killed by a Cult after happening upon their meeting.
 The gang is then attacked by the local fishermen, seemingly bewitched by Leviathan's influence.